mk-fg/convergence/README.md

  - packaging

-   - TODO: Build scripts for windows (.bat?).
+   - TODO: Build script for windows (bat or cmd).